 - Occupational Therapy Australia – Find an occupational therapist

 You can talk about this technique with your GP or one of the other professionals working with your child.
-You could also talk with your NDIA planner, NDIS early childhood partner or NDIS local area coordination partner, if you have one.
+You could also talk about it with your NDIA planner, early childhood partner or local area coordinator, if you have one.